usnistgov/Pyrrhotite-cracking/README.md

 Files included in this publication:

- Crack Formation_main_codes.zip
+ Crack Formation_main_codes

-    Main Codes
-    This is the main codes:  To run simulation: thermal2d-critical-stress- cracking.f To continue/restart simulation: thermal2d-stress-
+    Crack formation main codes: This is the main codes:
+    To run simulation: thermal2d-critical-stress-cracking.f
+    To continue/restart simulation: thermal2d-stress-cracking_restart.f
-      cracking_restart.f To obtain elastic properties: thermal2d-moduli.f
+    To obtain elastic properties: thermal2d-moduli.f
     Format: Fortran

- 10_cracks_restart.zip

-    Restart results example
-    This file contains results for the restart simulation for 10 cracks per iteration.
+ Simulation Results Examples: This folder contains the results of the codes.
+Three zip folders:

  Simulation_results_10&100cracks.zip

-    Results_Example
-    This file contains simulation results for 10 and 100 cracks per iteration.
+    Simulation Results Example: This file contains simulation results for 10 and 100 cracks per iteration.
       Images can be combined to create a GIF image.

+ 10_cracks_restart.zip

+    Restart results example: This file contains results for the restart simulation for 10 cracks per iteration.

   10_cracks_Thermal.zip

-    Elastic Properties
-    This file shows some results of the elastic properties obtained using "thermal2d-moduli.f".
+    Elastic Properties: This file shows some results of the elastic properties obtained using "thermal2d-moduli.f".
 Also, it contains script.py and output_Thermal.py, which are used to run the thermal2d-moduli.f and to perform analysis (post-processing) of the results.
-    Format: Fortran

 * Detailed file descriptions can be found in the provided reference, NIST Internal Report:
 Quasistatic Crack Formation in Multiphase Materials Driven by Internal Phases Expansion Mechanisms: